 Course of Study classes include both class time with an instructor and course assignments to be completed outside the classroom.
 Click here to meet our faculty.
 Please allow time to order books to read and complete the work assignments before the first session.
 A syllabus for each class can be downloaded from this website and from our Facebook page.
 Please scroll down the right-hand side of the website for information including class schedules, registering, syllabi for course assignments, ALCOS policies and other valuable information.

 The Director of our Alabama Course of Study is the Rev. Alecia Curtis Glaize.
-She is a Deacon in Full Connection in the AWF Conference with expertise in Christian Education and nonprofit management.
+She is a Deacon in Full Connection in the AWF Conference with a background in Christian Education.
 She is married to Rev. Dr. Ed Glaize, an Elder in the AWF Conference and current Dothan District Superintendent.
-Alecia's office in the Dothan District Office.
-Office Phone 334-792-4259; Email: email@example.com.
+Alecia works out of her home in Dothan.
+Email:firstname.lastname@example.org

 The Registrar/ Administrative Assistant for the Alabama Course of Study is Mrs. Peggy Ryan.
 She is a life-long Methodist and served as church administrator for FUMC Cullman for many years.
 Peggy also worked for over 21 years with the AP&EA, the trade organization for the poultry and egg industry in Alabama.
-Peggy maintains the ALCOS office at St Andrews UMC, 615 Main Ave SW, Cullman, Al 35055.
+Peggy maintains the ALCOS office at St Andrews UMC, 615 Main Ave SW, Cullman, AL 35055.
 Office Phone/cell 256-747-3329, Email: email@example.com

 Jim Ryan (Peggy's husband) maintains our web presence and Facebook page and supports ALCOS in many other ways.
 His background is in Religious Education and he worked in finance and accounting for many years.
 Email: firstname.lastname@example.org